-Based on all of the above, we believe that we'll look back on Web3 as the stage in the internet in which the foundation and bedrock were built for this entirely new paradigm to be made possible.
+Based on all of the above, we believe that we'll look back on Web3 as the stage of the internet in which the foundation and bedrock were built for this entirely new paradigm to be made possible.
 Everything built out today from protocols, scaling solutions, smart wallets to the different dApps, account abstraction, DAOs, identity solutions and orchestration layers all have an important role to fulfil.
 Decentralised and distributed systems were never truly intended for humans to interact with directly.
 Again, the collective of Web3 builders, users and enthusiasm have so far been serving as beta testers driven by enthusiasm and financial incentives.
 Exhibit 19 illustrates what we believe to be the sequence of adoption across all stages when stacking them against the adoption normal distribution from early adopters all the way to laggards.
+EXHIBIT 19:

-EXHIBIT 19: Distribution of global adoption across different stages of the internet
+Distribution of global adoption across different stages of the internet Source: Outlier Ventures

-As shown, The vast majority of internet users today will never use Web3 in its current state.
+As shown, the vast majority of internet users today will never use Web3 in its current state.
 Instead the majority will transition from today's Web2 straight into the realm of Convergence; as AI and agentic systems allow them to navigate the decentralised infrastructure we built out in Web3.
 As shown, the time between different stages is shrinking rapidly.
 This is largely due to the speed of adoption by users of mature, viable technology as we've most recently seen the speed at which GPT and other LLMs found adoption in 2022.
+Web3 in Rear View So why did we even bother with Web3?